 After plastic deformation, no elastic recovery takes place.

 23.Factor of safety:

-factor of safety is how much stronger the system is than it usually needs to be for an intended load.
+the factor of safety is how much stronger the system is that it usually needs to be for an intended load.

 It is the measure of the ability of an elastomer to return to its original shape when a compression load or external load is removed called as Elastic Recovery.

 Engineering stress is the applied load divided by the original cross-sectional area of a material.
 It is also called nominal stress.

 True stress is the applied load divided by the actual cross-sectional area (the changing area with respect to time) of the specimen at that load.

 Poisson’s ratio is the ratio of transverse contraction strain or Lateral strain to the longitudinal extension strain(Linear strain).